Poland

 Below are the key changes employers should be aware of:

-- Candidates must be informed of the proposed remuneration (either the initial amount or the salary range)
+- candidates must be informed of the proposed remuneration (either the initial amount or the salary range)

-- Candidates must be informed about the provisions of the collective bargaining agreement or regulations concerning remuneration (all components) and other work-related benefits that they can expect from their future employer
+- candidates must be informed about the provisions of the collective bargaining agreement or regulations concerning remuneration (all components) and other work-related benefits that they can expect from their future employer

-- The above information should be provided: (i) in the job advertisement, or (ii) before the interview, or (iii) before the employment relationship is established
+- the above information should be provided: (i) in the job advertisement, or (ii) before the interview, or (iii) before the employment relationship is established

-- The above information should be delivered in paper or electronic form, in advance, so that the candidate has time to familiarize themselves with it and ensure informed and transparent negotiations
+- the above information should be delivered in paper or electronic form, in advance, so that the candidate has time to familiarize themselves with it and ensure informed and transparent negotiations

-- Candidates may not be asked about their current or previous salaries; however, the regulations do not prohibit asking about salary expectations
+- candidates may not be asked about their current or previous salaries; however, the regulations do not prohibit asking about salary expectations

-- Job advertisements and job titles must be gender-neutral
+- job advertisements and job titles must be gender-neutral

 Employer implications/action needed Employers should adjust recruitment practices to the new regulations and apply them from 24 December 2025.